 2. Avoid Talking to Debt Collectors on the Phone

-That being said, only talk to a debt collector on the phone if you’re confident in your abilities to stay calm.
+Only talk to a debt collector on the phone if you’re confident in your abilities to stay calm.
 Debt collectors are known for being harsh and evoking strong emotional responses.
 If you do want to give it a try and talk to someone on the phone, just remember that you can hang up at any time.

 3. Offer a Lump Sum Payment